actris/data-management-plan/DMP/ACTRIS-DMP.md

 #### The origin of the data

-The origin of the data is derived from instrument raw data, either through online or offline observations.
+The data are derived from instrument raw data, either through online or offline observations.

 #### The expected size of the data